 Tip 6: If you have a modern water-saving dual flush toilet, make sure everyone in your household knows how to operate it effectively.
 Small flush for liquid.
 Large flush for solid matter.
-If you don’t know how it works, contact the manufacturer who will be happy to explain.
+If you don’t know how it works, check out our guide to dual flushes or contact the manufacturer who will be happy to explain.

 Most modern toilets have a small button for a short flush and a larger button for a longer flush

 Tip 7: If you have a traditional style single flush, you can reduce the amount of water you use by fitting a displacement bag.
 These are cheap to buy and can often be ordered free of charge from your water company.

 Tip 8: When buying a new toilet, keep an eye out for how much water it uses.
 At Victoria Plum, this is clearly labelled on each product page.

 Tip 9: Don’t be tempted to put a brick or stone in your cistern in an attempt to save water.
 This could actually clog up the seals inside your toilet, and you could end up using even more water than before.

 Tip 10: Get Lavvy Savvy—find out more about maintaining your toilet by heading to the BMA's own dedicated website.

 At Victoria Plum, you’ll find plenty of expert advice on saving water in your home.
 If you’re experiencing issues, why not check out our toilet troubleshooting guide or find out how to unblock a toilet yourself.

 If you haven’t done so already, why not browse our water-saving eco bathroom range, which you’ll immediately recognise when you see the “green drop” icon (pictured below).